eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 ### Assignment Q3
-> Q3-easy) State the average distance from the Boccino for the last three Bocce:
+> Q3-easy) State the average distance from the Boccino for the last three Bocce.
-> Q3) State the average distance from the Boccino for the last three  _thrown_ Bocce:
+> Q3) State the average distance from the Boccino for the last three  _thrown_ Bocce.

 ### Solution